 How to Achieve Correct Flue Space with Flue Keepers

-A storage aid is intended to restrict pallet loads from intruding into the required vertical opening.
+A storage aid restricts pallet loads from intruding into the required vertical opening.
 A properly designed racking system allows pallets to hang over the back beam in a double row to maintain adequate longitudinal flue space.
 It is possible for these pallets to be pushed too deep so that they about each other.
 Row spacers are often installed to maintain accurate flue spacing between rows.

 Flue keepers can be attached to the uprights to maintain correct transverse flue space.
 The flue keepers will prevent pallets from impinging into the transverse flue space.